oceanspace/oceanspace.github.io/pages/Page1.md

 the essentials
 <br>
 #### <a href="https://www.python.org/dev/peps/pep-0008/" target="_blank">style guide for python code</a>
-This is an extensive style guide, find the key points <a href="https://docs.python.org/3/tutorial/controlflow.html#intermezzo-coding-style" target="_blank">here</a>.
+this is an extensive style guide, find the key points <a href="https://docs.python.org/3/tutorial/controlflow.html#intermezzo-coding-style" target="_blank">here</a>.
 <br>

 ## getting started
 #### <a href="https://datacarpentry.org/" target="_blank">data literacy and training from data carpentry</a>
 --> <a href="https://carpentrieslab.github.io/python-aos-lesson/" target="_blank">atmosphere and ocean lessons</a>
-domain specific data workshops, including python for atmosphere and ocean netCDF files
+<br> domain specific data workshops, including python for atmosphere and ocean netCDF files
 <br>
 #### <a href="https://docs.python.org/3/tutorial/" target="_blank">python tutorial</a>
-The old school way to learn...
+the old school way to learn...
 Read through a section of this excellent tutorial and follow along with your favorite dataset.
 <br>

 ## on my github
 #### <a href="https://github.com/oceanspace/coursera-machine-learning-exercises" target="_blank">machine learning exercises</a>
-My solutions for the exercises in <a href="https://www.coursera.org/learn/machine-learning" target="_blank">Andrew Ng's Coursera Machine Learning class</a> translated to python
+my solutions for the exercises in <a href="https://www.coursera.org/learn/machine-learning" target="_blank">Andrew Ng's Coursera Machine Learning class</a> translated to python
 <br>
 #### <a href="https://github.com/oceanspace/Chesapeake-Bay-machine-learning-tutorial" target="_blank">machine learning for an estuarine water quality dataset</a>
 I started adapting the exercises above to data from the <a href="https://www.chesapeakebay.net/what/downloads/cbp_water_quality_database_1984_present" target="_blank">